artur-ciocanu/launch.en/help/extension-reference/web/adobe-client-data-layer/adobe-client-data-layer.md

 The different options are:

 * all: This is the default option and will trigger the rule every time the condition you have selected above has been met in the past or will be push in the future.<br>
-This is the safest option if you are using an asynchrous implementation.
+This is the safest option if you are using an asynchronous implementation.

-* future: This option will trigger the rule only when new push matching your condition will be send to the Data Layer.
+* future: This option will trigger the rule only when new push matching your condition will be sent to the Data Layer.

 * past: This option will trigger the rule only for old push matching your condition.
-New push matching your condition will be ignore and will not trigger the rule anymore.
+New push matching your condition will be ignored and will not trigger the rule anymore.

 ## Actions

 ### Reset Data Layer

-The extension provides you with a way to reset the datalayer length.
+The extension provides you with a way to reset the data layer length.
 This will help you keeping a limited size for Single Page Application.<br>
 However there is, currently, no possibility to completely remove information set previously during the push methods.